 Open brain surgery removes the abnormal connection through an opening made in the skull.

 Embolization (endovascular treatment):

-It is particularly useful for small AVMs deep in the brain, which are difficult to remove by surgery.
+- It is particularly useful for small AVMs deep in the brain that are difficult to remove by surgery.

 AVMs that do not cause symptoms by the time people reach their late 40s or early 50s are more likely to remain stable and rarely cause symptoms.